-Regulation - Race, Color, Ethnicity, National Origin, Age and Religion
+Regulation - Race, Color, Ethnicity, National Origin, Age, Genetic Information, Religion and Veteran Status

-The California State University does not discriminate on the basis of race, color, ethnicity, national origin, age, religion or veteran status in its programs and activities, including admission and access.
+The California State University does not discriminate on the basis of race, color, ethnicity, national origin, age, genetic information, religion or veteran status in its programs and activities, including admission and access.
 Federal and state laws, including Title VI of the Civil Rights Act of 1964 and the California Equity in Higher Education Act, prohibit such discrimination.
-Shawn Bibb, Vice President of Administration and Finance, has been designated to coordinate the efforts of San Jose State University to comply with all applicable federal and state laws prohibiting discrimination on these bases.
-For more information, please visit: http://www.sjsu.edu/hr/about\us/hr\directory/eo\unit/title\ix/index.html.
+The Director of Compliance has been designated to coordinate the efforts of San José State University to comply with all applicable federal and state laws prohibiting discrimination on these bases.
+Inquiries concerning compliance may be presented to this person at 408-924-1200 or the Office for Equal Opportunity, UPD 303, 408-924-1115.